flatcar/scripts/README.md

 * Start the image in interactive (tty) mode: `docker run -ti ghcr.io/flatcar/flatcar-sdk-all:3033.0.0` You are now inside the SDK container (the hostname will likely differ):
   `sdk@f236fda982a4 ~/trunk/src/scripts $`
 * Initialise the SDK in self-contained mode.
-This needs to be done once per container and will check out the scripts, coreos-overlay, and portage-stable repositories into the container.
+This needs to be done once per container and will check out the scripts repository into the container.
   `sdk@f236fda982a4 ../sdk_init_selfcontained.sh`

 You can now work with the SDK container.